RobotnikAutomation/phantomx_reactor_arm/README.md

 ```
 ### Creating the udev rule for the device

-#### For the Arbotix-M
+#### For the Arbotix-M and USB2Dynamixel

-In the widowx_arm_controller/config folder there's the file 57-reactor_arbotix.rules.
+In the phantomx_reactor_arm_controller/config folder there's the file 57-reactor_arbotix.rules/reactor_usb2dynamixel.rules.
 You have to copy it into the /etc/udev/rules.d folder.

 ```
-sudo cp 58-widowx.rules /etc/udev/rules.d
+sudo cp 57-reactor_arbotix.rules /etc/udev/rules.d
 ```

 You have to set the attribute ATTRS{serial} with the current serial number of the ftdi device